 - Wash the carafe with soapy water and rinse it thoroughly to avoid leaching vinegar residues into the coffee

 - You may want to change the charcoal filter if it is due for replacement.
-Replace the filter hold in the water container and the gold-tone filter in the machine
+Replace the filter that is in the water container and the gold-tone filter in the machine

 How to Clean Braun Brewsense Coffee Maker